Suggested links

 Opioid treatment programs will often include medication to help opioid addicts avoid relapse by reducing cravings or blocking their brain’s ability to feel the euphoric effects of an opioid.

-Addiction to opioids can occur due to using illicit opiates, such as heroin, or abusing prescription medications like oxycodone.
+Opioid addiction can occur due to using illicit opiates, such as heroin, or abusing prescription medications like fentanyl.

 Research shows that it only takes about three weeks to develop opioid dependence.
 Someone appropriately using a legal prescription for hydrocodone or oxycodone could also develop an opioid addiction and need help quitting.